 Despite recent positive news about US inflation, employment, and growth, most observers think we're still in for more challenging times.

-Graham Capital Management's Ken Tropin was spot on when, in last quarter's review, he discounted the mid-summer rally and expected stocks to again fall.
+Graham Capital Management's Ken Tropin was spot on when, in

+stocks to again fall.
 While the S&P has rebounded in October, he believes the market will remain volatile, with a chance of revisiting previous lows.